NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/Index.rst

 It is developed using `Azure Resource Manager <https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview>`_ in `TypeScript <https://www.typescriptlang.org/>`_.

 The project also provides a description of the available (and implemented) features in a folder called `features <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/tree/saga/features>`_.
-The :file:`.feature` files in the folder are used to continuously verify the reference implementation using :ref:`Continuous Integration <azure-continuous-integration>`.
+The :file:`.feature` files in the folder are used to continuously verify the reference implementation using :ref:`azure-continuous-integration`.

 .. note::